conanc/CV/README.md

 This role included both software development and systems architecture.
 I was implementing the back-end and designing the full architecture, including infrastructure, persistence, service architecture and messaging, and the accompanying systems and processes - BDD/TDD, continuous integration, deployment strategies, scalability and resilience, security and third party integrations.
 My team built core business platforms supporting data access, RESTful APIs, batch database extracts and data analysis tooling.
 I was the domain expert on application architecture and development practices.

-Products included an emissions calculation platform and a highly scalable data collection system.
-Starting in late 2012, the company pivoted and began development of a business supply-chain risk analysis platform.
-I completed architectural plans for the initial phases of delivery, my team implemented the solution and saw it through to launch.
+I worked on three core products: an emissions calculation platform, a high-performance data aggregation system, and after a company pivot in late 2012, a business supply-chain risk analysis platform.
+For the latter I designed the architecture and planned the initial phases of delivery, my team implemented the solution and we saw it through to launch.

 Tech stack: Groovy / Java / Jetty / Spring / Restlet / Hibernate / MySQL / Cassandra / Maven

-Associate Vice President, Developer, [Markit](http://www.markit.com), London, 01/2011 - 01/2012
+Associate Vice President, [Markit](http://www.markit.com), London, 01/2011 - 01/2012
 -----------------------------------------------------------------------------------------------

 At Markit I worked in an international team developing financial indices.
-An understanding of both our technology and business was essential in this role as it involved collaboration with analysts in both the UK and US.
-Methodology was agile with monthly release cycles.
+Our globally distributed team used an agile methodoloy with monthly release cycles.
 I had responsibility for maintenance and support of the entire codebase, as well as deployment and disaster recovery.
-My key projects were index products, providing performance analysis of various structured financial instruments for investors.
+My key projects were structured finance index products, providing performance analysis for investors and traders.
 I also snuck in some major build system improvements, too.

 Tech stack: Java / Tomcat / Spring / JavaSpaces / Hibernate / Oracle / GWT / Maven